MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 ![Prompt](../assets/vid/gif/first_app/prompt.gif)

 > [!TIP]
 > The method `Window.ActivateElement()` will activate the element and display it on the console.
-Do not forget to write `Window.Render()` before to display the other elements.
+Do not forget to write `Window.Render()` before to display the other *static* elements.

 ### Get response and `EmbedText` element